naeemashhar/Connect.dev/frontend/NOTES.md

         }

-# Addding a custom Domain name
+# Adding a custom Domain name

     - purchased domain name from godaddy
     - signup on cloudflare & add a new domain name